bevyengine/bevy/examples/README.md

 Example | Description
 --- | ---
-[Generic Reflection](../examples/reflection/generic_reflection.rs) | Registers concrete instances of generic types that may be used with reflection
+[Dynamic Types](../examples/reflection/dynamic_types.rs) | How dynamic types are used with reflection [Generic Reflection](../examples/reflection/generic_reflection.rs) | Registers concrete instances of generic types that may be used with reflection
 [Reflection](../examples/reflection/reflection.rs) | Demonstrates how reflection in Bevy provides a way to dynamically interact with Rust types
 [Reflection Types](../examples/reflection/reflection_types.rs) | Illustrates the various reflection types available